jmolinski/traktpy/README.md

 All methods have detailed type annotations.
 That allows for precise code completion both for API calls and accessing response structs.

-Library in development.
-The docs are not available at the moment.
+Library development is stalled.
 You may use https://trakt.docs.apiary.io/ as a reference.

 ---